Aidan-Yip/ps5-landing-page/README.md

-# hello-world
+# PS5 product landing page

-Website dev project 1
+Website dev project showcasing my skills in responsive design.

-Hello my name is Aidan
+Ver 2 includes an improved mobile experience that is more fluid and responsive.